Pogayo/Microsoft-Azure-Machine-Learning-Challenge/L6- Managed Services for Machine Learning/Ch12- Basic Modeling.md

     * Cold path-makes predictions in batch fashion, usually on a predefined schedule
 - Batch and real-time inferences are stored in the serving layer for reporting and auditing
 - Hot and cold path converge at the analytic client application

+#Chapter 21: Programatically accessing managed services
+AML provides a code-first experience via the Azure Machine Learning SDK for Python.
+Using the SDK, you can start training your models on your local machine and then scale out to use Azure Machine Learning compute resources.
+This allows you to train better performing, highly accurate machine learning models.

+Azure Machine Learning service supports many of the popular open-source machine learning and deep learning Python packages that we discussed earlier in the course, such as:

+- Scikit-learn
+- Tensorflow
+- PyTorch
+- Keras

+AML SDK
+- Manage datasets
+- Organize and monitor experiments
+- Model training
+- Automated ML
+- Model deployment
+-